3-connected Reduction for Regular Graph Covers

-\begin{proof} (a) Every automorphism permutes the set of articulations and non-trivial 2-cuts.
-(Recall the definition from the first paragraph of Section~\ref{sec:definition_of_atoms}.)
+\begin{proof} (a) Every automorphism permutes separately the set of articulations and non-trivial 2-cuts.
 So $\pi(\bo A)$ separates $\pi(\int A)$ from the rest of the graph.
-It follows that $\pi(A)$ is an atom, since otherwise $A$ would not be an atom.
-And $\pi$ clearly preserves the boundaries and the interiors.
+It follows that $\pi(A)$ is an atom, and $\pi$ clearly preserves the boundaries and the interiors.

 For the rest, (b) follows from Lemma~\ref{lem:nonintersecting_interiors} and (c) follows from Lemma~\ref{lem:nonintersecting_atoms}. \end{proof}